 - 4 (or more) different contracts within 24 months

-More than 90% of freelancers have a score after 5 projects, and nearly all freelancers have scores after completing eight projects.
+More than 90% of freelancers have a score after 5 projects, and nearly all freelancers have scores after completing 8 projects.

-We exclude clients whose freelancers report a history of unreasonable feedback so their scores won't count against you, but that may mean it takes longer to receive your initial score.
+We exclude clients whose freelancers report a history of unreasonable feedback so that their scores won't count against you, but that may mean it takes longer to accumulate enough reviews to receive your initial score.